 Female Asian golden orb-weaver, sitting in her huge web, Taiwan.
 Remains of prey are seen above.
 (Photo copyright © by Kaj Halberg)

-The golden-legged orb-weaver (Nephila inaurata) is found in southern Africa and Madagascar, and on several Indian Ocean Islands.
+The golden-legged orb-weaver (Nephila inaurata, by some authorities placed in the genus Trichonephila) is found in southern Africa and Madagascar, and on several Indian Ocean Islands.
 It may be identified by its primarily golden front legs.

 This female golden-legged orb-weaver, surrounded by tiny males, was photographed on Grand Comore, Comoro Islands.
 (Photo copyright © by Kaj Halberg)